 White Mountain Regional Medical Center (WMRMC) is a not for profit, rural critical access hospital designated as a level 4 trauma center.
 The hospital is honored to be the first certified pediatric 24 hour emergency department within the critical access designation in Arizona.
-The hospital has 21 patient beds and a variety of services including, radiology, laboratory services, outpatient surgery, cardiopulmonary services, sleep diagnostic center, swing bed rehabilitation, the Jean V. Hall Wellness Center, chiropractic services, rehabilitation, physical therapy, occupational therapy, speech therapy and a public child care center.
+The hospital has 21 patient beds and a variety of services including, radiology, laboratory services, outpatient surgery, cardiopulmonary services, sleep diagnostic center, swing bed rehabilitation, the Jean V. Hall Wellness Center,rehabilitation, physical therapy, occupational therapy and speech therapy.

 QualityAccording to Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS), which is a standardized survey instrument measuring perspectives of hospital care, the most recent data indicates WMRMC HCAHPS ranked number 12 out of 66 Arizona hospitals.
 The 66 Arizona hospitals include large, metropolitan facilities, reporting to HCAHPS.
 The WMRMC Quality Program is all encompassing and incudes input from every employee.
 Contributions from employees sparked internal performance improvement initiatives resulting in positive changes.
 WMRMC reports on the required government quality measures, but also strives to reach a higher standard of care for its patients by focusing on employee identified measures to enhance patient care further creating a culture of excellence.
 For more information about the hospital's quality please visit www.medicare.gov/hospitalcompare.
 The survey on patient experience is there.